 In the above situations (2) and (3), your Subclass 447 or Subclass 451 or Subclass 695 or Subclass 785 was not cancelled, you either have not left Australia or if have left and returned, your visa is still valid, and you did not hold a permanent visa when you lodged your Protection visa application.

 If you are a holder of Humanitarian Stay (Temporary) Class UJ Subclass 449 vis or the Temporary (Humanitarian Concern) Class UO Subclass 786 visa, the Department of Immigration (Department of Home Affairs) will consider that you have made an application for the Subclass 851 RoS visa.

 Similarly, if you have been allowed permanent stay in Australia by the Department of Immigration, you accepted this invitation and the Department endorsed your acceptance, you will be considered to have made an application for the CD 851 visa.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa for you (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa for you (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa